Last Updated on

-In fact, some of the major steps towards prevention were focused on building competency not on correcting weaknesses.
-And research shows that certain human strengths can act as buffers (see psycap) against psychological illness:
+In fact, some of the major steps towards prevention were focused on building competency, not on correcting weaknesses.
+Certain human strengths can act as buffers (see psycap) against psychological illness, including:

-Psychologists, therapists and consultants need to acknowledge that much of the best work they do with their patients and clients is to enhance their strengths, virtues and capacities, rather then repairing weaknesses.
+Psychologists, therapists, and consultants need to acknowledge that much of the best work they do with their patients and clients is to enhance their strengths, virtues, and capacities, rather than repairing weaknesses.

-Positive psychology was born out of the need to redirect psychology back to its two neglected missions: to make normal people stronger and more productive and develop and nurture high talent.
+Positive psychology arose from the need to redirect psychology back to its two neglected missions: to make normal people stronger and more productive, and to develop and nurture high talent.

-Next will look at the major contributions of positive psychology aimed at providing a general and brief overview of the field at the early stages of its development, when this paper was published.
+The major contributions of positive psychology have three main themes.
+Here we will provide a brief overview of the field at the early stages of its development.

 - Ryan and Deci research self-determination.